grbaczek/iOS_WebRTC_VideoChat/README.md

 ## Core algorithm

-Two peers connecting to each other are called: `host` and `Task`.
+Two peers connecting to each other are called: `host` and `guest`.
 Core algorithm consists of two main steps:
 * SDP exchange
 * ICE candidates exchange